otto-de/api-guidelines/guidelines/020_guidelines/010_general-guidelines/1060_may-provide-api-user-guide.md

 * Error handling information and solution support
 * Architectural context and manjor dependencies, including illustrations and flow charts

-The user guide must be published online together with the API reference.
+The user guide is created by a technical writer in a central repository, agreed with the development teams, and published online together with the API reference.